openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 The complete [SMB
-          Traffic Analyzer](http://holger123.wordpress.com/smb-traffic-analyzer/) (SMBTA in the following) software package (up to date Samba including SMBTA VFS module, smbtad and smbtatools) are now available in **openSUSE™s Tumbleweed distribution**, making it ready to run SMBTA out of the box.
+          Traffic Analyzer](http://holger123.wordpress.com/smb-traffic-analyzer/) (SMBTA in the following) software package (up to date Samba including SMBTA VFS module, smbtad and smbtatools) are now available in **openSUSEâ€™s Tumbleweed distribution**, making it ready to run SMBTA out of the box.
 Since my blog is read by quite some people outside of the openSUSE community, I am using this space to shortly introduce the Tumbleweed project, as it might raise interest to those who were not aware of it.